Crime data integrity programme (crime recording inspections)

 The findings showed that in a majority of forces victims of crime were being let down.
 Over 800,000 crimes reported to the police went unrecorded.
 The problem was greatest for victims of violence and sexual offences.
 This failure to record such a significant proportion of reported crime was wholly unacceptable.

-The position in the case of rape and other sexual offences was especially concerning.
-The inspection found 37 cases of rape which were not recorded as crimes.
-The national rate of incorrect decisions to cancel recorded crimes of rape was 20 per cent, and in many of these cases there was no evidence that the police had informed the complainant of the decision.
+The position in the case of rape and other sexual offences was especially worrying.
+The inspection found 37 cases of rape which weren’t recorded as crimes.
+The national rate of incorrect decisions to cancel recorded crimes of rape was 20 per cent.
+In many of these cases there was no evidence that the police had informed the complainant of the decision.

-HMIC made a number of national recommendations aimed at improving the crime recording arrangements across all forces in England and Wales.
-Individual forces also received a number of additional recommendations specific to their inspection findings.
+We made several national recommendations aimed at improving the crime recording arrangements across all forces in England and Wales.
+Individual forces also received additional recommendations specific to their inspection findings.

 Get the 2013/14 reports